MUSIC GENRE ∙ Folk ∙ Rock ∙ RnB SOUL ∙ Rap ∙ Pop Hits ∙ World music ∙

 RnB 50s : The Platters (1952-1968) ∙ Ray Charles (1930-2004) ∙ Sam Cooke (1931-1964)

 In the late 1940s, the term Rythm 'n' Blues (RnB) became the trade designation for the music of Afro-American communities.
 As such, RnB was the music scene where the most modern, popular and high-profile musical styles developed as a result of the aforementioned evolution.
-Throughout the 50s, its most successful subgenres were RnB vocals, RnB rock, blues, jazz and gospel.
+Throughout the 50s, its most successful subgenres were RnB vocals, RnB rock, modern gospel, blues and jazz.

 The advent of rock’n’roll in 1948-49 did not only revolutionize American folk and country music but also blues and popular vocals and gospel, while marking the end of the era for swing-jazz, big band jazz and boogie-woogie.
 In the following years, each of these musical genres integrated in its own way the moods, rhythms and instruments of rock music.